NETWAYS/ansible-role-ca/README.md

 The intended use is to create certificates you can use for connecting clients to main systems.

+The current version is only tested with CentOS 7.
+If you want to use other OS'es please note that the name of Molecule instance is hardcoded within `converge.yml`

+Some files are copied to the host you're running Ansible on.

 ## Variables ##

 * `ca_ca`: Is this host the CA host? (default: `false`)